Unboxed-Software/solana-course/content/anchor-frontend.md

 When an Anchor program is built, Anchor generates a JSON file called an `IDL`.
 The `IDL` file contains the structure of the program and is used by the client to know how to interact with a specific program.

-To use the `IDL` in our frontend, we’ll need to include the `IDL` file our project and then import the file.
+To use the `IDL` in our frontend, we’ll need to include the `IDL` file in our project and then import the file.

 ```tsx
 import idl from "./idl.json"